RAKWireless/wisblock-node-red/other/gpio/gpio-toggle-led/README.md

 ### 2.5 Hardware

+For the hardware side, you need a Raspberry Pi (or RAK7391), LED, and some jumper wires.
 In this example, we will first connect a LED to Board pin 7 (GPIO 4), and then create a flow in node-red to toggle the led.
 Please check the figure below for how to connect the LED:

 ![led_diagram](assets/led_diagram.png)